 \subsection{Proof of Theorem \ref{thm-A}}

 In this section we prove Conjecture \ref{conj-PR} for Shimura varieties defined by tori.
 As in section \ref{sub-SV}, let $(\eT,\{h\})$ be a Shimura datum defined by a torus $\eT$ over $\bQ$, let $\eT^c$ be its maximal cuspidal quotient, and let $\eE$ denote the reflex field.
-Let $\eK = \eK_p \eK^p$ with $\eK^p$ sufficiently small, and $\eK_p = \cT(\bZ_p)$ for $\cT$ the identity component of the N\'eron model of $T = \eT_{\bQ_p}$, so $\eK_p$ is the unique parahoric subgroup of $T(\bQ_p)$.
+Let $\eK = \eK_p \eK^p$ with $\eK^p$ neat, and $\eK_p = \cT(\bZ_p)$ for $\cT$ the identity component of the locally finite-type N\'eron model of $T = \eT_{\bQ_p}$, so $\eK_p$ is the unique parahoric subgroup of $T(\bQ_p)$.
 We obtain a zero-dimensional Shimura variety

 where each $\eE_i$ is a finite extension of $\eE$.
-Moreover, by Remark \ref{rmk-E_K}, we know that each $\eE_i$ is isomorphic to the field $\eE_\eK$ defined in (\ref{eq-EU}).
+Moreover, by Lemma \ref{lem-E_K}, we know that each $\eE_i$ is isomorphic to the field $\eE_\eK$ defined in (\ref{eq-EU}).